JunaidMB/MM_Introduction_to_Data_Science/README.md

 1. It's free!

 2. We're not a bootcamp: We want to act as a bridge for you into this field and educate you about what is really out there.
-Then you can make a more informed choice about all the millions of coursera and Udemy courses that are being put your way.
+Then you can make a more informed choice about all the millions of Coursera and Udemy courses that are being put your way.
 If you know what is important to learn, your research can be more efficient.

 3. It's by Muslims: If you're part of the Muslim community sometimes it can be more difficult to get started in a field that doesn't represent your demographic.
-Some people feel more comfortable initially with people who bring them into a field that have the same values as them, if that's you then we'll be aware of your concerns and sensitivites.
+Some people feel more comfortable (at least initially) with people who have the same values as them, if that's you then we'll be aware of your concerns and sensitivites.

 4. You're getting access to a community: You don't just get access to the course instructors but also an opportunity to join the Machine Learning community in the Muslamic Makers Slack channel.
 This channels is full of people who have gone through the initial entry process and can support you in a variety of ways.